kiante-fernandez/select_multi_options/README.md

 - do we add the mouse tracking still since we know when an option is selected?
-~~- eye tracking calibration phase (see web gazer extension)~~ ~~- how do we prevent subjects from deselecting options~~
-- how are we saving the data?
+~~- eye tracking calibration phase (see web gazer extension)~~ ~~- how do we prevent subjects from deselecting options~~ ~~- how are we saving the data?
+Dropbox.~~
-- where are we sending the data after collection
+~~- where are we sending the data after collection~~
 - where are we deploying the web application?
+Heroku.

 introduction:
 ~~- condition randomization~~